 USEPA recommends commercial and industrial inventory development to provide the Permittee with information on potential pollutant sources that contribute pollutants to its MS4, and the MS4 locations into which they discharge.
-82 This information will also allow the Permittee to prioritize inspections and tailor education and outreach efforts, which will best assist the facility or operation in implementing appropriate source control practices or other on-site stormwater controls.
-The information contained in the inventory will enable the Permittee to characterize these facilities and operations and prioritize in such a manner, the Permittee may then establish a targeted approach towards conducting inspections.
+80 This information will also allow the Permittee to prioritize inspections and tailor education and outreach efforts, which will best assist the facility or operation in implementing appropriate source control practices or other on-site stormwater controls.
+The information contained in the inventory will enable the Permittee to characterize these facilities and operations and prioritize them based on their potential impact on stormwater quality.
+By prioritizing facilities in such a manner, the Permittee may then establish a targeted approach towards conducting inspections.
 This allows for inspection resources to be most effective.